 A: The overall orientation of the program is to develop academics with a strong understanding of theory, methods and the criminal justice system.
 The program provides students with a strong foundation in the understanding of how to conduct independent research in the field, to serve as research and teaching faculty in universities, colleges, and research institutes, and to function as practitioners in a broad range of settings.

 A: Consideration for admission into the Ph.D. program is based on the applicant's completion of a bachelor's degree from an accredited college or university, with a cumulative overall GPA of at least 3.00 (B) on a scale of 4.00.
 Applicants with a Master's degree should have a 3.50 GPA in their graduate work.
 However, competitive applicants often have substantially higher GPAs, particularly in graduate work.
 Special consideration is given to masters level work in research methods and statistics.

 A: Though the program does not have a “cut off” GRE score, we rarely consider any applicants with GREs under 1000.
 The average GRE score for full time funded students is generally between 1100 and 1200 combined.
 Students scoring in less than the 50th percentile in the quantitative exam must have an exceptional record to be accepted.
 Please view the conversion chart for the new GRE scores.
 We do not require any specific GRE test.

-A: Except for students in the forensic science concentration, students must complete one year of core course in criminological theory, criminal justice process and policy, research methods and statistics.
-Students may then choose electives from a broad range of topics, including international and comparative criminal justice, theory, policy, forensic psychology, and advanced methods and statistics.
+A: Students must complete one year of core course in criminological theory, criminal justice process and policy, research methods and statistics.
+Students may then choose electives from a broad range of topics, including international and comparative criminal justice, theory, policy, terrorism, policing and advanced methods and statistics.